Npaffen/ds-blog/docs/_posts/2020-10-15-Importance-of-Data-availability.markdown

 The opposite can be observed inspecting the change over time of the resiudal values in my replication study.
 We observe residual values around zero over time and measure an decrease of the residual values after the shock due to the school reform.

-Let's compare another part abcdef
+Let's compare another part abcdefg